Neural Neural Scaling Laws: Neural Neural Scaling Laws

-To obtain token probabilities $\bm{p}_t$, we evaluate all checkpoints on the same random sample of 256,000 contiguous tokens from the WebOrganizer dataset \cite{wettig2025organize}.
-To avoid tokenization disparities across models, we tokenize using whitespace and combine probabilities for subwords, following \citet{tjuatja-neubig-2025-behaviorbox}.
-See Table \ref{tab:hyperparameters} for training hyperparameters.
+We evaluate all checkpoints on a shard of the WebOrganizer dataset \citep{wettig2025organize} and save the token probabilities.
+When training \method, we sample random spans of length 256{,}000.
+To handle tokenization differences across models, we tokenize on whitespace and combine probabilities of subwords, following \citet{tjuatja-neubig-2025-behaviorbox}.
+See Table \ref{tab:hyperparameters} for hyperparameters.